This message sets the callback mask for a list-view control. You can send this message explicitly or by using the ListView_SetCallbackMask macro.

 LVM_SETCALLBACKMASK wParam = (WPARAM)(UINT) mask; lParam = 0;

-For more information on overlay images, state images, and list view callbacks, see the Windows CE User Interface Services Guide.
+For more information on overlay images, state images, and list-view callbacks, see Common Controls Reference.